Kanedaa/SWG_Benchmark_Tool_Pub/README.md

 Additionally, it is necessary to have permission to manage services, as this is essential for starting and stopping the csc_vpnagent process.

-It is important to mention that this test is not flawless; other IPs dedicated to SWG range may also be listening on port 80.
-Moreover, due to CAPTCHA restrictions on the page at https://cachecheck.opendns.com/, automation of this test is currently not feasible.
+It is important to mention that this test isn't perfect.
+Some IPs in the SWG range that aren't meant for SWG proxy services might still respond on port 80, which could affect the results.
+Also, because https://cachecheck.opendns.com/ uses CAPTCHA, we can't fully automate this part of the test right now.

 In the future, if time permits, I may attempt to enhance the reliability of this third test.

+Starting with version 1.1, the tool now supports testing against SWG DCs based in India.

 --------------------------------------------------------------------------------------------